abitofhelp/hybrid_lib_ada/docs/guides/all_about_our_api.md

 **Why a Separate Composition Root?**
 - Isolates platform-specific wiring from pure logic
 - Enables future platform variants (Web, Embedded, etc.)
-- Follows Bootstrap pattern for libraries (api/desktop fills Bootstrap role)
+- api/desktop serves as the composition root for libraries (no Bootstrap layer)

 ---